mideind/GreynirCorpus/README.md

 GreynirCorpus is a product of [Miðeind ehf.](https://mideind.is), Reykjavík, Iceland, to which it should be attributed.

-The project was partially funded by the Icelandic government's *Strategic research and development programme for language technology* (*Markáætlun í máltækni*), operated by [Rannís](https://rannis.is).
+This project was partially funded by the Icelandic government's *Strategic research and development programme for language technology* (*Markáætlun í máltækni*), operated by [Rannís](https://rannis.is).